Wednesday 8 July and Thursday 9 July 2015

 To access this information, please visit the echocardiography in congenital heart disease course documentation area.

 Cancellation must be received in writing one calendar month before the course date and will be subjected to an administration charge of £50.
-Cancellations received within 28 days of the course will not be accepted and attendee will be liable for full course fee.
+Cancellations received within one month of the course will not be accepted and attendee will be liable for full course fee.

 The organiser cannot accept liability for costs incurred in the event of a course having to be cancelled as a result of circumstance beyond its reasonable control.